simplocms/docs/docs/theme/views.md

 ### Pages

 #### `articles.blade.php`
 This view is returned in method `getArticlesPageView` of `Theme\Http\Controllers\PagesController`.
-This controller method shows page of articles and if you want, you can modify `getArticlesPageView` logic how you need for your theme and its specific purposes.
+This controller's method shows page of articles and if you want, you can modify `getArticlesPageView` logic how you need for your theme and its specific purposes.

 #### `page.blade.php`
+This view is default view file for returning in base `show` method in `Theme\Http\Controllers\PagesController`.
+TODO ...

 #### `search.blade.php`
+This view is returned in method `index` of `Theme\Http\Controllers\SearchController` and this method contains logic for searching on theme's website.
+Everything here, you can modify how you want, it's completely free to make custom searching logic specific for theme's purpose.

 ### Vendor